jcoliz/yofi/YoFi.Tests.Functional/README.md

-# Functional UI Tests in PlayWright
+# Functional UI Tests for Asp.Net Application using PlayWright

 These are browser-driving tests designed to be run against a complete environment with a seeded database of demo data.